sireum/hamr-plugin-update-site/readme.md

     https://raw.githubusercontent.com/sireum/hamr-plugin-update-site/CASE-Tool-Assessment-4/

+   \* NOTE: clicking on the above link in a web browser will result in a _400: Invalid Request_, which is expected

 4. Uncheck the ``Group items by category`` checkbox

 5. Check the box for ``Sireum HAMR Plugin`` and click ``Finish``